Rimadyl For Dogs: Dosage Chart, Side Effects, Uses, Safety & More

 Are Rimadyl And Gabapentin Safe Given Together?

 Gabapentin (brand names: Neurontin & Gralise) is an anticonvulsant drug used to treat humans.
 Veterinarians frequently use an off-label version (not FDA-approved for veterinary use) of this anti-seizure and pain medication for dogs.
-Some veterinarians have found that Rimadyl and gabapentin together proves to be a highly effective pain relief therapy for dogs.
+Some veterinarians have found that Rimadyl and Gabapentin together prove to be a highly effective pain relief therapy for dogs.
 Talk to your vet to see if your pup could benefit from this medication combo.
 Learn more about gabapentin for dogs.

 Can I Give My Dog Turmeric With Rimadyl?